maheshwarishikha/testRepo/detailed.md

 ## What is the advocacy potential?

 The potential is high.
-It demonstrates the ability to quickly add a custom user interface to IBM Data Science Experience.
+It demonstrates the ability to do statistical analysis using IBM Data Science Experience.

 ## What are some target events or meetups?